DanPmkr/course-in-a-box/index.md

 <br>
 **Bonus: Where and How to Sell**
-How to Create a landing page for your ebooks
+* How to Create Free Landing Sales Page
-Online Store
+* Online Store
-Social media
+* Social media Sales

 <br>